sanjayankur31/ankursinha.in/content/20171225-managing-tasks-time-and-making-sure-one-takes-a-break-integrating-taskwarrior-timewarrior-and-gnome-pomodoro.rst

 a task is started, or stopped in Taskwarrior_, the hook calls Timewarrior_ to start or stop tracking the task too.

+Note: to ensure that this hook is run before the `Gnome Pomodoro`_ hook that we set up in the next section, please save the hook file as :code:`~/.task/hooks/on-modify.00-timewarrior`

 Gnome Pomodoro reminds us to take regular breaks
 -------------------------------------------------